 Here are the four steps that Sinek recommends entrepreneurs, both male and female, take to become better leaders:

 1. Establish a tangible vision.

 "If you want people to help you build your vision, it must be tangible and put it into words so that they, too, can imagine it," said Sinek.

 Metrics are important in measuring growth and determining how close a company is to reaching its goals.
 However, your vision needs to be more than just becoming the "biggest, largest, fastest, most loved" company.

 Think of leaders as like parents and coaches, who take pride in their people--their family or their team.
 "Reinforce the bond between the boss and the employee.
 I will work hard for you, and when you go off and accomplish great things, I will be proud," Sinek suggested.

 However, that's not enough.
 Leadership is not just about being proud of your team and ensuring that you have common tangible goals.
 You have to put your staff before your own interests.

 "If you want the perks of leadership, it comes at a cost.
 It is not free.
 And the cost of leadership is self-interest," explained Sinek.
 "If you are not willing to sacrifice yourself for your people, you don't deserve the perks of leadership.
 We do not feel safe at work, because we know our leaders would rather sacrifice us to save the numbers than sacrifice the numbers to save us."

 3. Expend the energy and time to talk to your customers and employees.

-While email and Internet are great for spreading and sharing information, they are not good for sharing feelings, opinions and constructive criticism.
+While email and the internet are great for spreading and sharing information, they are not good for sharing feelings, opinions, and constructive criticism.
 Spending time and energy talking with your employees enables you to build stronger relationships.